MedARC-AI/MindEyeV2/README.md

 ## Usage

-MindEye2 consists of four main jupyter notebooks, "Train.ipynb" does training/fine-tuning, "recon_inference.ipynb" does inference on MindEye2 ckpts and outputs unrefined reconstructions, "enhanced_recon_inference.ipynb" does reconstruction refinement using predicted image captions, and "final_evaluations.ipynb" visualizes reconstructions and computes quantitative evalutions.
+MindEye2 consists of four main jupyter notebooks: `Train.ipynb`, `recon_inference.ipynb`, `enhanced_recon_inference.ipynb`, and `final_evaluations.ipynb`.

 These files can be run as Jupyter notebooks or can be converted to .py files with configuration specified via argparser.

 If you are training MindEye2 on a single GPU on the full 40 sessions, expect that pre-training and fine-tuning both take approximately 1 day to complete.

-- ```src/Train.ipynb``` trains models (single-subject or multi-subject depending on your config).
+- ```src/Train.ipynb``` trains/fine-tunes models (single-subject or multi-subject depending on your config).
 Check the argparser arguments to specify how you want to train the model (e.g., ```--num_sessions=1``` to train with 1-hour of data).
     - Final models used in the paper were trained on an 8xA100 80GB node and will OOM on weaker compute.
 You can train the model on weaker compute with very minimal performance impact by changing certain model arguments: We recommend lowering hidden_dim to 1024 (or even 512), removing the low-level submodule (``--no-blurry_recon``), and lowering the batch size.
     - To train a single-subject model, set ```--no-multi_subject``` and ```--subj=#``` where # is the subject from NSD you wish to train
     - To train a multi-subject model (i.e., pretraining), set ```--multi_subject``` and ```--subj=#``` where # is the one subject out of 8 NSD subjects to **not** include in the pretraining.